omarboukhris/parselibcpp/README.md

 ### Main Generator & Test Case :

 Main executable parses source code files using specified grammar and stores results in json files (should be injected in a template engine or whatever).
-To test it, you can use the following shell command
+To test it, the following shell command can be used

 ```bash
 cd parselibcpp